nikp123/xava/README.md

 ### Configuring OpenGL

-In OpenGL you can pick ONLY ONE module to run at a time, and it changes (mostly) how the audio data is represented to you.
-Do you want ``bars`` or ``bars_circle`` ..etc.?
+Same as Cairo, you could set up OpenGL so that it uses "modules" which are just seperate plugins that allow further customization.
+They are enabled by adding options from module_1 to module_(however many you need) and are drawn in that order.
+That means that the module_1's pixels could get overwritten by module_2.

+Modules currently included in XAVA are:
+ * ``bars`` (default) - draws the usual horizontal bar layout
+ * ``stars`` - a pre-2016 Monstercat inspired star effect
+ * ``bars_circle`` - same as ``bars`` but drawn in a circle

+Each of these modules has it's seperate config file which can be found under: xava config directory > gl > module > *module's name* > config.ini

+If it's not there, it's most that configuration is likely NOT supported by said module.

-You can (optionally) apply a post-processing effect to said module via the ``post_shader`` option.
-Currently packed-in shaders are:
+Additionally, you can (optionally) apply a *single* post-processing shader effect to the entire screen via the ``post_shader`` option.
+Currently, packed-in shaders
+are:
  * ``default`` - does nothing special basically
  * ``shadow`` - adds simple 2D shadows
  * ``kinetic`` - changes background opacity based on the intensity of music